SnootyMonkey/coming-soon/README.md

 git commit -m "Setting up my landing page."
 ```

-**5)** Create your Heroku app.
+**5) Create your Heroku app.**

-Login to Heroku from the commandline.
+If you haven't used Heroku before on your current computer, login to Heroku from the commandline.
+Provide the email and password you used when creating your Heroku account when you are prompted for them.
+(If you have used Heroku from the commandline on your current computer, you can skip the login).

 ```console
 heroku login
 ```

-Provide the email and password you used when creating your Heroku account when you are prompted for them.

 Now create the new Heroku app and provide it a custom buildpack that can handle our ClojureScript compilation.